pgniewko/conotoxins/README.md

 ### Conotoxins
 (Make this part better)

-Conotoxins are disulfide-rich small peptides that are invaluable channel-targeted peptides and target neuronal receptors.
+Conotoxins are disulfide-rich small peptides that are channel-targeted peptides and target neuronal receptors.
-They show prospects for being potent pharmaceuticals in the treatment of Alzheimer's disease, Parkinson's disease, and epilepsy.
+They show prospects for being potent pharmaceuticals in treatments for many neurodegenerative diseases.
-Accurate prediction of conotoxin superfamily would have many important applications towards the understanding of its biological and pharmacological functions.
+Only about 1% of all conopeptides have structural and functional data, and identification of conotoxins superfamily would have many important applications towards the understanding of its biological and pharmacological functions, but only

- Conotoxins are disulfide-rich small peptides, which are invaluable peptides that target ion channel and neuronal receptors.
- Conotoxins have been demonstrated as potent pharmaceuticals in the treatment of a series of diseases, such as Alzheimer’s disease, Parkinson’s disease, and epilepsy.
- In addition, conotoxins are also ideal molecular templates for the development of new drug lead compounds and play important roles in neurobiological research as well.
- Thus, the accurate identification of conotoxin types will provide key clues for the biological research and clinical medicine.
- Generally, conotoxin types are confirmed when their sequence, structure, and function are experimentally validated.
- However, it is time-consuming and costly to acquire the structure and function information by using biochemical experiments.
- Therefore, it is important to develop computational tools for efficiently and effectively recognizing conotoxin types based on sequence information.

 ### Datasets